abeauvisage/uasl_image_acquisition/README.md

 ### Trigger:
+> acquisition is triggered using serial communication.
+Port and baudrate can be specified at the start of the acquisition.
+If using ftdi usb converters, please follow the instructions below:

 1. Copy trigger/95-ftdi-trigger.rules to udev rules directory if using ftdi usb converter for trigger (or trinket pro): cp trigger/95-ftdi-trigger.rules /etc/udev/rules.d/